HiraSardar123/Charity_Management_System_in_python/README.md

 # Charity_Management_System_in_python
 This is my first semester project in python.
+Make sure to have all the text files to run the code.